 What Is LVT Flooring?

-LVT flooring is a synthetic material that mimics the appearance of natural materials such as wood or stone.
-It comprises multiple layers, including a wear layer, a printed design layer, and a rigid or flexible core.
-Lvt flooring offers numerous benefits, including water resistance, scratch resistance, and easy installation.
-However, despite its durability, it requires regular cleaning and maintenance to preserve its appearance and longevity.
+LVT flooring is a man-made material designed to replicate the look of natural elements like wood or stone.
+It consists of various layers, including a protective wear layer, a printed design layer, and a sturdy core, either rigid or flexible.
+LVT flooring boasts advantages such as resistance to water and scratches, along with convenient installation.
+Despite its durability, regular cleaning and maintenance are essential to uphold its visual appeal and lifespan.

 Can You Steam Clean LVT Flooring?